Old Colwyn: Amenities

 Old Colwyn has an area of woodland called the 'Fairy Glen'.
 This area of woodland is said to contain many different spirits including fairies, hence its name, which dates from the Victorian era and is a common name from that period (e.g. the "Fairy Glen" in Penmaenmawr).
 This area has recently undergone a regeneration with funding from the council and it is now possible to walk through it easily.
 The Fairy Glen is subject to an ownership dispute between Conwy County Borough Council and the water company, Dŵr Cymru, each claiming that the maintenance of the area is the responsibility of the other.

 Old Colwyn was once overlooked by the Hotel 70 Degrees, (just above Tan-y-Lan) so named because the architect who designed it used 70 degree angles in its construction.
 Built in 1972, it was demolished in 2007, to be replaced by a housing development.
 It also has easy access onto the promenade and beach, as well as a protruded cliff area known as Penmaenhead, marked by a disused stone utility house.
 This is a popular spot amongst teenagers for the dangerous practice of "cliff jumping" when tide is in and the water is deep enough, though to date nobody has been hurt.

 History

 In 1334, the village was mentioned in a government survey as "Coloyne".

 In 1685, the village was known as "Colwun" and had a population of twenty.

 Following the Census Act 1800, Colwyn had a population of 150 with twenty-three cottages, twelve farms and two inns.

+St Catherine's Church was built in 1837 as a chapel-of-ease to Llandrillo-yn-Rhôs.
+A new ecclesiastical parish called Colwyn was created in 1844, with St Catherine's becoming the new parish church.

 During the nineteenth century, the village of Colwyn became increasingly known as "Old Colwyn" to distinguish it from the newly formed town of Colwyn Bay (initially called "New Colwyn") to the west.

 In 1884, Old Colwyn railway station opened (briefly initially named "Colwyn railway station") on the North Wales Coast Line.

 In December 1952, the railway station closed; however, both the line and a street called "Station Road" remain.

 Since 1984, Colwyn Bay Football Club's ground has been situated on Llanelian Road, Old Colwyn.